Dowell-Lab/srworkshop/projectB/day07/README.md

-# Day 7 | RNA-seq: Counting Reads and Differential Expression
+# Project B Day 7 | RNA-seq: Counting Reads and Differential Expression

 Today we will count RNA-seq reads and used the counts to run DEseq2.